Bicycle Light Buying Guide

 USB rechargeable: While these lights are initially a little more expensive, they throw out a brighter beam and last long enough for one long ride to work where you can charge in time for your return home.
 These lights will just turn off once they’re out of juice, so some units will have a fuel gauge display to let you know their charge level so you’re not suddenly left in the dark.

 Dynamo powered lights: Modern LED dynamo lights are more reliable than their predecessors and can give a steady beam without much drag on your wheel.
-Of course, you need a dynamo wheel in the first place and the light will turn off once you’ve stopped moving (or a short while after), but if you’re looking for a long lasting, forget-about-it light that’ll always be on when you’re moving, then they’re well worth considering the expense.
+Of course, you need a dynamo hub in the first place and the light will turn off once you’ve stopped moving (or a short while after), but if you’re looking for a long lasting, forget-about-it light that’ll always be on when you’re moving, then they’re well worth considering the expense.

 What Does the Law Say?